GET HARD RESULTS. Start here

 Although it may seem awkward to talk about your sex life with a stranger, therapists are trained to handle these particular challenges.
 You may even want to consider couples therapy if you’re struggling to connect with your partner as a result of sexual performance issues.

-For example, a 2011 scientific review noted that there are several studies that suggest a benefit to psychological interventions such as therapy for premature ejaculation, although the evidence is currently “weak and inconsistent.”
+For example, a 2011 scientific review noted that several studies suggest a benefit to psychological interventions such as therapy for premature ejaculation, although the evidence is currently “weak and inconsistent.”

 Often, talking with a therapist can help you to deal with other issues that may be affecting you in bed, such as a stressful workplace or challenges in your relationship.

-Contrary to what porn and pop culture might have taught us, sex doesn’t need to be a marathon to be enjoyable.
+Contrary to what porn and pop culture might teach us, sex doesn’t need to be a marathon to be enjoyable.
 However, being able to “go the distance” certainly isn’t a bad thing when it comes to pleasurable, satisfying sex.

 • There are ways to improve your stamina.
 Medications, topical agents, tools and techniques offer a variety of solutions for a variety of lifestyles.